 Providing this important component of habitat is a lot easier than you might think.
-Take a look at some of the ways you can help in your own backyard.
+Take a look at some of the ways you can help wildlife and birds when it rains or storms in your own backyard.

 Imagine a bare expanse of lawn dotted with a few isolated shrubs—a typical landscape in lots of places.
 Not much shelter for wildlife, right?
-Now imagine those shrubs connected by patches of wildflowers, or even more shrubs, forming a living fence that animals can use as a safe hiding place or corridor through the otherwise open landscape.
+Now imagine those shrubs connected by patches of wildflowers, or even more shrubs, forming a living fence that birds and animals can use as a safe hiding place or corridor through the otherwise open landscape.

-Leave the Dead Trees
+Leave Dead Trees Standing for Cavity Nesters

 Sometimes providing shelter means simply protecting or enhancing mature plantings that are already there.
 If you have large trees in your yard, don’t remove them.
 Even better, add smaller understory trees and shrubs to take advantage of vertical space, creating layers of shelter.
 Dead and dying trees, called snags, are particularly important.
 As snags decay, they lose branches and cavities form.
 Add that to the holes woodpeckers excavate, and you could have all sorts of animals taking up residence.

-Make a Brush Pile
+Make a Brush Pile for Wildlife

 Beyond your plantings, you can also assemble simple structures that wildlife will use for refuge.
 Brush piles mimic fallen woody debris found in natural areas; build them by lining up a series of parallel logs, then layering successively smaller branches on top.
 This will give you a domelike structure filled with spaces that wildlife as large as foxes and as small as mourning cloak butterflies will take advantage of.

-Pile Up the Rocks
+Pile up Rocks

 You can do the same thing with rocks by stacking smaller stones on and around bigger ones to create mini-caves and crevices.
 Try doing this along your property line to make a rock wall.
 Just be sure to stack the rocks without using mortar, which would eliminate those valuable hiding places.

-Put Up a Roosting Box
+Put Up a Roosting Box for Shelter from Storms

 You can also buy or build special roosting boxes designed to provide instant shelter.
 These look like nesting boxes or birdhouses for birds, but they have entry holes toward the bottom to help the box retain heat in winter.
 They might even have perches on the inside to accommodate multiple animals.
 Some critter or another will use a roosting box in all seasons, including flying squirrels, tree frogs and songbirds like bluebirds, chickadees and titmice.